kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/04-can-i-speed-up-my-card-order/content.md

+# Ordering and activating
-# Can I speed up my card order?
+## Can I speed up my card order?
 **If you ordered your card in the UK, EEA, Australia, Canada, New Zealand, Malaysia or Japan** — you can speed up your first-time or replacement card(s) order.

  **If you ordered your card in the Singapore** — you can speed up the card order if the delivery address is outside Singapore.